samuelparker/256/README.md

 * Implement a score display.
 * Implement starting a new game.
-* Implement storing the game in LocalStorage so that it still shows up if U close the tab.
+* Implement storing the game in LocalStorage so that it still shows up if you close the tab.